Two-body $P$-state energies at $\alpha^6$ order: Positronium -levels at the order

 \section{Positronium $\bm P$-levels at the $\bm{\alpha^6}$ order}

 The complete $\alpha^6$ correction to the energy levels of the $nP$-states of positronium is given by

 where $a_1$ and $a_2$ are the expansion coefficients of the electron magnetic-moment anomaly $a$,

-The presented formulas agree with \cite[Eq.~(204)]{Zatorski} for all states except the $n^3P_0$ one.
+The presented formulas agree with \cite[Eq.~(204)]{Zatorski} for all states.
 Note that in this section we switched to the literature definition of $E^{(6)}_\mathrm{pos}$ and included contributions from the expansion of $g$-factors in $\alpha$, originating from $E^{(4)}$ in Eq.~(\ref{06}).

 \end{widetext}